MidKnight92/toDoAngular/todo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

+## Project Overview
+This project was developed to practice and demonstrate my understanding of Angular applications.The application showcases various key Angular concepts and techniques:

+- **ReactiveForms & Custom Validation:**
+Implemented in the todo.component.(ts/html).
+Created my own custom validation methods to handle the user adding only space and number inputs and showcase the appropriate error message.

+- **Lazy Loading & Route Guards:**
+Incorporated lazying loading for 2 of the nested routes for standalone components to improve performance by loading components only when needed.
+Added 2 route guards to prevent user from access routes for todos that do not exist and another to prevent the user from navigating away when updating a todo before submiting changes.

+### Future Enchancements

+In the future, I plan to add a mock backend server, Http Client request, styles and animations.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.